raspberrypilearning/turtley-amazing/worksheet2.md

   ```

 1. Run the code again: it should be a little faster.
-1. Our code has made a multicoloured spiral, by changing the `R`, `G`, and `B` variables.
+1. Our code has made a multicoloured spiral by changing the `R`, `G`, and `B` variables.
 The colours are a little one-dimensional, though.
 Can you do a better job?

 ## Loopy colours